fulcrumgenomics/stitch/README.md

 - the same contig but opposite strand (`--jump-score-same-contig-opposite-strand`), and
 - the across different contigs (`--jump-score-inter-contig`).

-If any of these options are not specified, then they will default to the the value specified by `--jump-score`.
+If any of these options are not specified, then they will default to the value specified by `--jump-score`.

 ### Alignment mode